 - 1. You will be assigned a partner to complete all coursework this semester.
 You and your partner will be assigned one case to complete together.
 You will have to cooperatively complete this case, thus determine who will complete which component and review each other's work.
-For example, both partners will complete the parent interview but be responsible for interviewing certain sections.
-Partners will submit most assignments together, with the exception of the two self-reflection papers which will be completed independently.
-Working with a partner will be challenging, but it is a good exercise as this field often requires working with and depending on other professionals. - 2.
+For example, both partners will complete the parent interview but be responsible for interviewing certain sections, one partner will do the WISC-V while the other partner will complete the WIAT-III.
+Partners will submit most assignments together, with the exception of the two self-reflection papers and last journal entry, which will be completed independently.
+Working with a partner will be challenging, but it is a good exercise as this field often requires working with and depending on other professionals.
+This opportunity will help you learn about your strengths and weakness in knowledge, clinical skills, and interpersonal skills. - 2.
 You will be expected to participate in ongoing supervision with the instructor.
 It is your responsibility to begin developing appropriate behaviors as a supervisee.
-These behaviors include, but are not limited to the following: be prepared with any assignments, bring case file and other necessary documents, have questions ready, and take notes.

-- 3. You are responsible for finalizing the initial interview with the parent.
+These behaviors include, but are not limited to the following: be prepared with any assignments, bring the case file and other necessary documents, have questions ready, and TAKE NOTES! - 3.
+You are responsible for confirming the initial interview with the parent.
 You are also responsible for scheduling the assessments and notifying the instructor of all of these dates/times.
+I have listed preferred dates for testing, but things happen.
 Finally, you will be responsible for arranging and confirming the feedback session with the parents.
 Unless arranged with the instructor, all assessments should be conducted during normal office hours.
+Again, you always have class time to complete these tasks, but you can arrange to do some tasks on another day if the instructor or TA is available to be present.
 All work for this case should be divided as equally as possible. - 4.
 The requirements for each case will vary slightly based on the referral questions, but expect each case to include, generally: - a.
-Parent(s) and student interviews - b. intellectual/cognitive assessment - c. behavior and emotional functioning screening (using questionnaires/rating scales) - d. academic achievement assessment (or adaptive functioning for young children) - e. other assessments as indicated - 5.
+Parent(s) and student interviews - b. intellectual/cognitive assessment and other assessments as needed - c. behavior and emotional functioning screening (using questionnaires/rating scales) - d. academic achievement assessment - e. school records provided by parents and/or information from teacher - 5.
 You will provide case management for your case.
-Case management includes school contacts, contacts with any medical personnel, follow-through on recommendations, and repeated parent contacts.
+A folder will be provided to you and your partner.
+You will be responsible in keeping your case folder organized and up-to-date with data as well as contact and hour logs.
+Case management may include school contacts, contacts with any medical personnel, follow-through on recommendations, and repeated parent contacts.
 As you begin to form hypotheses concerning the locus of a child's problem, you will also need to learn about and research relevant disorders and likely interventions; some of this learning will have occurred in the course Academic Assessment and Intervention.
-As appropriate you will be asked to secure references for additional services that may be needed for your case (i.e., speech and language assessment, OT assessment, therapy, family support, etc.) - 6.
-You will prepare a written report documenting various data, your findings, and recommendations.
-A report template and sample reports will be provided on CANVAS.
-You will prepare and provide a feedback session to the parents and child.
+As appropriate you will be asked to secure references for additional services that may be needed for your case (i.e., speech and language assessment, OT assessment, therapy, family support, etc.).
+For parents that requested teacher information, you will find a completed Release of Information form in your folder.